Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 The [LastActiveDateTime](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.LastActiveDateTime) property is updated every time the docking window is activated, either programmatically or by focus moving within it.
 Sorting docking windows by this property value allows you to determine the sequence in which the docking windows were last active.

 The [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[ActiveWindow](xref:@ActiproUIRoot.Controls.Docking.DockSite.ActiveWindow) tracks the currently active window.
-This property changes whenever a different docking window gains focus, and the the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowActivated](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowActivated) event fires in response.
+This property changes whenever a different docking window gains focus, and the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowActivated](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowActivated) event fires in response.

 ## Default Initial Size